 Diversions Of The Anemoi - Andy Blaney (0:00 / 3:50)

-When many of us hear the word "chamber", we think of white wigs and harpsichords.
-In modern vernacular, however, it simply describes a band that is smaller than a symphony orchestra - anything from a quartet to 40 odd players.
-Where strings are concerned, it generally means a medium-sized ensemble consisting of 5 sections (1st violins, 2nd violins, violas, cellos and basses).
+The word "chamber" describes a band that is smaller than a symphony orchestra - anything from a quartet to 40 odd players.
+Where strings are concerned, it generally means a medium-sized ensemble consisting of five sections (1st violins, 2nd violins, violas, cellos and basses).

 Our desire was to create the definitive chamber strings project, recorded at Air Studios, giving you the widescreen Hollywood sound we all want, with a detail and ability harder to articulate with larger sized string sample libraries.